Python-PyQt/PyQt6-Docs/descriptions/QtGui/QTouchEvent-c.rst

 Touch Point Grouping
 --------------------

 As mentioned above, it is possible that several widgets can be receiving QTouchEvents at the same time.
-However, Qt makes sure to never send duplicate :sip:ref:`~PyQt6.QtCore.QEvent.Type.TouchBegin` events to the same widget, which could theoretically happen during propagation if, for example, the user touched 2 separate widgets in a QGroupBox and both widgets ignored the :sip:ref:`~PyQt6.QtCore.QEvent.Type.TouchBegin` event.
+However, Qt makes sure to never send duplicate :sip:ref:`~PyQt6.QtCore.QEvent.Type.TouchBegin` events to the same widget, which could theoretically happen during propagation if, for example, the user touched 2 separate widgets in a :sip:ref:`~PyQt6.QtWidgets.QGroupBox` and both widgets ignored the :sip:ref:`~PyQt6.QtCore.QEvent.Type.TouchBegin` event.

 To avoid this, Qt will group new touch points together using the following rules: